 Non-Medical Cannabis Licences

-The portal also contains application guidelines and an interactive tool to help potential applicants understand what they need to do to apply for a licence.
+- An interactive tool to help potential retail store applicants understand what they need to think about before applying for a licence

 All cannabis licence holders must follow the terms and conditions of their licence as set out in the:

 - Cannabis Retail Store Licence Terms and Conditions Handbook.

 The below guides are intended to help local governments and Indigenous nations understand their role in the cannabis retail store licence application process.
 Please note that these guides may be updated from time to time.

 - Local Governments' Role in Licensing Non-Medical Cannabis Retail Stores

 - Indigenous Nations' Role in Licensing Non-Medical Cannabis Retail Store